Status Bar sections

 When recording, the audio data is written to your hard disk.
 For example, if you record without having yet saved a Project, the data is written to Audacity's temporary folder specified in Directories Preferences.
 Therefore, the amount of time you can record for is limited by the available disk space on the drive you are writing to.
 There are no other restrictions on recording length.
 As soon as you start your first recording in the current project window, the center section of the Status Bar gives a clear indication of how long you can record for, based on that remaining space:

-The "Disk space remains" message will continue to display thereafter as soon as you leave the mouse stationary for a couple of seconds.
+The "Disk space remaining" message will continue to display thereafter as soon as you leave the mouse stationary for a couple of seconds.
 If you run out of disk space at any time after starting or completing a recording, the default Status Bar message will change to "Out of disk space".

 Reading files directly using On-Demand Loading